GM aids Opel by booking Russian profits at loss-making unit

 Five years ago, Opel was an up and coming brand in Russia, selling almost 100,000 cars - twice as many as Volkswagen’s VW brand.

 GME then surrendered responsibility for the Russian market to GMIO in 2010.
-The loss was heavily criticised at the time by Opel’s labour leaders, who felt GME management had given up a key profit centre in exchange for personal advancement.
+The loss was heavily criticized at the time by Opel’s labor leaders, who felt GME management had given up a key profit center in exchange for personal advancement.

 In the meantime, VW has overtaken Opel in Russia, moving nearly 165,000 cars last year and outselling it two to one.
 However, GM’s Chevrolet sold over 205,000 cars while Cadillac managed around 2,000.